hchan/mecProductsByWeatherForecast/README.md

 * error conditions, i.e. what happens if OpenMapWeather is down or the free license API stops working (too many requests)
 * create spring profiles (right now the appId is in application.yaml, we might have a free appId and one that is a secret)
 * deployment / CI .
 I would love to use gitlab.com and deploy this on Google Kubernetes Engine
-* monitoring ( would love to use postman )
+* monitoring / testing ( would love to use postman )
+* change the @GetMapping to include a /api/vXX/ and possibly use HATEOS notation (will require more knowledge of where this is going to go wrt business rules)
 * add more Java comments - yes, I'm guilty as charged.

-## Design
-* Spring Boot for the RestController
-* FeignClient for the REST Client
-* http://www.jsonschema2pojo.org/ to generate the DTO (Data Tranfer Object) from OpenWeatherMap and MEC